o11yfest/o11yfest.org/_pages/cfp.markdown

 # CFP Closed March 15th, but ...

-Our CFP for o11yfest 2021 closed March 15th, and our organizers are finalizing acceptances by Monday, March 22nd.
+Our CFP for o11yfest 2021 closed March 15th, and our organizers have finalized talk acceptances, with a few waitlist and panel decisions still pending.

 However, due to the overwhelming response for CFPs this year, the organizers are considering a more continuous program of smaller events (e.g. meetups, etc.)